AchieverCheech/AchieverCheech/README.md

 - 👋 Hi, I’m Cheech [@AchieverCheech]
 - 👀 Interested in blockchain development and cryptocurrencies.
 I also collect unique, old books, reselling them from time to time.
-- 🌱 I’m currently learning about Stellar, Etherium, smart contracts, tokenomics, Web3 dev /ecosystems and building dApps.
+- 🌱 I’m currently learning about Stellar, Ethereum, smart contracts, tokenomics, Web3 dev /ecosystems and building dApps.
 - 💞️ also working on a P2P marketplace, with use of TOKEN OR NFT for a very specific type of merchandise (books!)
 - 📫 How to reach me - bookbaz@pm.me /or/ contact@thebookbaz.com